 Summer session/Vacation accommodation

 You may apply to extend your accommodation at UOW Accommodation beyond the end of the Spring Session contract period.
-All extensions are at the discretion of the Student Residence Manager and are subject to room availability.
+All extensions are at the discretion of the Associate Director, Student Residence and are subject to room availability.
 To submit a request to extend your stay you will need to go online via the Accommodation Portal and enter your preferred Intent to Vacate date.
 You must submit your request by the date specified by your residence.
 Any requests submitted after this date may not be considered or approved and will attract an administration fee.
 Additionally, if your request is approved and you wish to reduce or cancel your additional stay, you must provide UOW Accommodation with at least forty-eight (48) hours’ notice.
 If you fail to do this, you will be charged this period of notice in lieu.
 You will also be charged the period of notice if you just check out.
 During the Summer Session you may be assigned to a different room and/or unit from the one that you occupied or will occupy during the academic year.

 Your attention is drawn to the University of Wollongong's Policy Directory, which governs the University, of which UOW Accommodation forms an integral part.

-Because of the excess demand for accommodation at the University you must inform the Student Residence Manager immediately if you change your enrolment status from full-time to part-time, or terminate your enrolment at the University of Wollongong.
+Because of the excess demand for accommodation at the University you must inform the Associate Director, Student Residence immediately if you change your enrolment status from full-time to part-time, or terminate your enrolment at the University of Wollongong.
 Please note that your accommodation fees may increase if you are no longer an enrolled student.

 Re-admission for a further academic year is not automatic but contingent upon behaviour, commitment to study, having no outstanding debts and demand for residency from newly enrolling students of the University.
 Issues in these areas may result in a further priority in the waiting lists for specific styles of accommodation or room preference being suspended.
 It is unlikely that a resident who has accumulated five demerit points under the terms of the Student Conduct in Residences Policy for proven breaches of community standards would receive an offer of accommodation for any of the University's residences for the following year.
 In the case of unsatisfactory academic progress, an offer of accommodation may be conditional upon certain academic performance targets being met.
-These decisions are at the discretion of the Student Residence Manager, who may, after consultation with colleagues, act on behalf of all Management.
+These decisions are at the discretion of the Associate Director, Student Residence, who may, after consultation with colleagues, act on behalf of all Management.

 As part of your application process you will have provided us with an emergency contact.
 It is vital that if these details change you should inform us as soon as possible.
 If you are injured and we need to make contact with your family, this information will be of vital importance.